Gurdon-Super-Res-Lab/Microscope-Control/README.md

 # Microscope-Control
 Modular microscope control in LabView for camera based systems primarily used for 4Pi-SMS imaging as described in [Huang et al. Cell 166, 1028–1040 (2016)](http://dx.doi.org/10.1016/j.cell.2016.06.016).
 This package uses a modular approach to make adding or changing functionality and/or hardware simpler.

+# Software Requirements
+* NI LabVIEW 2016, 64-bit
+* NI Device Drivers (DAQmx and VISA are required)
+* NI Vision Development Module

+Due to third party camera driver limitations we are stuck on LabVIEW for 2016 for the moment.

 # Setup and Operation
 Please visit the [Microscope-Control](https://www.youtube.com/channel/UC7R7VayC6sGIrlphbH7pn-w/) YouTube channel for information on how to setup and run this software.